 Start Introducing Floats in Your Game

-Floating is a skill that every successful poker player must have under their belt and use appropriately when the opportunities arise.
+Floating is a skill that every successful poker player must have and use appropriately when opportunities arise.

-While the concept may seem exciting, make sure not to overdo it right off the bat, as it could lead to you depleting your poker bankroll.
+While the concept may seem exciting, don’t overdo it right off the bat, as it could deplete your poker bankroll.

 Instead, you will do best to only float when you have hands that truly warrant it and against opponents who are not too likely to continue aggressively betting if they don’t have much of a hand.
 As you get more experienced with floating in poker, you can start to expand your ranges and float more often, but for the time being, start introducing this move slowly and learn as you go.